pytorch/text/CONTRIBUTING_DATASETS.md

 ## Background

-TorchText datasets are based on and are built using composition of TorchData’s DataPipes.
+Torchtext datasets are based on and are built using composition of TorchData’s DataPipes.
 [TorchData](https://github.com/pytorch/data) is a library that provides modular/composable primitives, allowing users to load and transform data in performant data pipelines.
 With DataPipes, users can easily do data manipulation and preprocessing using user-defined functions and transformations in a functional style programming.
 Datasets backed by